Senate committee questions Trump PCLOB nominee

 What you need to know about A-130

-This past July, the Office of Management and Budget released a revision of Circular A-130.
+In July 2016, the Office of Management and Budget released a revision of Circular A-130.
 Circular A-130: Managing Information as a Strategic Resource is comprised of a wide range of policy updates for federal agencies regarding cybersecurity, information governance, privacy, records management, open data and acquisitions.
 The new guidance requires every federal agency to appoint a senior agency official for privacy, provide privacy training, conduct PIAs, maintain an inventory of PII, and actively limit the collection, use, storage, and processing of PII.

 Get your agency into compliance with the IAPP’s help: